-The European Union in February 2003 introduced regulation to member states and two European directives, the EU Waste electrical and electronic equipment (WEEE) and the Restriction of Hazardous Substances (EU RoHS).
-The WEEE Directive covers both obligatory recycling schemes and waste reduction strategies.
-In order to encourage designs that facilitate repair, reuse and recycling, the WEEE Directive established the principle of 'Extended Producer Responsibility'.
+The European Union (EU) in February 2003 introduced regulation to member states and two European directives, the EU Waste Electrical and Electronic Equipment (WEEE) and the Restriction of Hazardous Substances (EU RoHS).
+The WEEE Directive commenced in August 2004 and covers both obligatory recycling schemes and waste reduction strategies.
+In order to encourage designs that facilitate repair, reuse and recycling, the WEEE Directive established the principle of 'Extended Producer Responsibility' (EPR).
 Producers are financially responsible for the collection, treatment, recovery and environmentally sound disposal of the end of life televisions and computers.
-This degree of product stewardship effectively closes the loop on the product life-cycle.47 The RoHS Directive regulates the use of six hazardous substances (lead, mercury, cadmium, hexavalent chromium, PBBs or PBDEs) in electrical and electronic goods.48
+This degree of product stewardship effectively closes the loop on the product life-cycle.70 The RoHS Directive regulates the use of six hazardous substances (lead, mercury, cadmium, hexavalent chromium, PBBs or PBDEs) in electrical and electronic goods.71